RedisTimeSeries/RedisTimeSeries/docs/docs/configuration.md

 ### RETENTION_POLICY

-Maximum age for samples compared to last event time (in milliseconds) per key, this configuration will set the default retention for newly created keys that do not have a an override.
+Maximum age for samples compared to last event time (in milliseconds) per key, this configuration will set the default retention for newly created keys that do not have an override.

 #### Default